-Inadequate access for minority households to housing outside of areas of minority concentration the community and provide additional housing.
+Inadequate access for minority households to housing outside of areas of minority concentration

+Progress on Actions: The City of Sanford is partnering with agencies such as Habitat for Humanity for the construction of affordable housing units.
+The City of Sanford is currently working with the Sanford and Orlando Housing Authority through the Choice Neighborhoods Initiative.
+The Initiative seeks to revitalize the community and provide additional housing.
 The planning and revitalization efforts will continue throughout the consolidated planning period.
 As part of the Choice Neighborhood Initiative Panning Grant a Market Analysis Residential Products in Goldsboro was conducted by Community Solutions Group.
 The analysis took a comprehensive look as the housing need, style, size and price range (for-sale units).